valeriog2023/Networks/VXLAN and EVPN.md

   * L3VNI: 3 octects, note that this field is actually called MPLS Label2
   * RD of the VTEP advertising it.
     Note that if we have a pair of LEAF, they will have different RDs and this way a host route-type2 is going to be duplicated in BGP ; this is good however because in case one LEAF goes down, the second entry is already available.
-  * Addes as extended community also RT
+  * RT are also added as extended community
 * **Route-Type 3:** IMET (Inclusive Multicast Ethernet Tag), this is used to advertise otehr VTEPs that we are interested in getting **BUM** traffic for a specific **VNI**
 * **Route-Type 5** This route-type provides the ability to decouple the advertisement of an IP prefix from any specific MAC address, so to optimize the mechanism for advertising IP prefixes.
 Different uses cases are covered by the DRAFT and this afect the fields in the route-type.
 Some cases are listed below but in the most common case the **first and the last one are the most important**:
-  * Advertising of IP prefixes behind an appliance.
+  1. Advertising of IP prefixes behind an appliance.
 This is useful to support routing outside a VRF, e.g. a BORDER LEAF will have a static route to a firewall (or learned routes) and they will be advertised to the other VTEP via a route-type5
-  * Support for active-standby deployment of appliances using a shared floating IP model.
+  1. Support for active-standby deployment of appliances using a shared floating IP model.
 This is an extension of the previous case where there is now a virtual IP (or VIP) for clustering the appliances, rather than a dedicated physical IP address on the appliance.
-  * Support for Layer 2 appliances, acting as a “bump in the wire” with no physical IP addresses configured, where instead of the appliances having an IP next-hop there is only a MAC next-hop.
+  1. Support for Layer 2 appliances, acting as a “bump in the wire” with no physical IP addresses configured, where instead of the appliances having an IP next-hop there is only a MAC next-hop.
 (Not really sure about)
-  * **IP-VRF to IP-VRF model**, which is similar to inter-subnet forwarding for host routes as part of symmetric VXLAN.
+  1. **IP-VRF to IP-VRF model**, which is similar to inter-subnet forwarding for host routes as part of symmetric VXLAN.
-  Only Type-5 routes and IP prefixes are advertised, allowing announcement of IP prefixes into a tenant’s EVI domain
+  Only Type-5 routes and IP prefixes are advertised, allowing announcement of IP prefixes into a tenant’s EVPN domain

  <img src="route_type5.png" alt="Route-type5 Use Case" style="height: 600px; width:1000px;"/>